 How to get rid of stiffness?

 Unfortunately, there is no treatment that is really 100% effective in eliminating it.
-However, we’ll give you some tips so that you can at least ease the pain of stiffness and speed up your recovery.
+However, we will give you some tips so that, at least, you can relieve the stiffness pain and speed up muscle recovery.

 Electro-stimulation to relieve stiffness

 Thanks to its technology, Wiemspro is the leading manufacturer in Europe of electro-stimulator suits with which you can adjust the intensity of your exercise according to your personal needs.
 We, as professionals in the sector, advise you to use it so that you can complete more focused, comfortable, safe and efficient training and avoid the appearance of DOMS.
 In addition, there are many benefits to training with electro-stimulation.